 IRS income thresholds

 If you aren't the dependent of another taxpayer, you will have to file a tax return if your gross income is greater than or equal to the amount set each year by the IRS.
-This threshold amount is largely dependent upon the standard deduction for your filing status.
+This threshold amount is largely dependent upon the Standard Deduction for your filing status.
 Your total gross income for the year includes all earnings that aren't exempt from income tax.
 If you plan to file a joint return with your spouse, you must include the income you both earned.

 Taxpayers 65 and older

-The IRS increases the standard deduction amount for taxpayers who are 65 or older by the end of the tax year.
+The IRS increases the Standard Deduction amount for taxpayers who are 65 or older by the end of the tax year.
 As a consequence, the income threshold you use to evaluate whether you should file a tax return also increases.
-If your 65th birthday falls on January 1, you can take the larger standard deduction for the prior tax year since the IRS treats you as being 65 on December 31.
+If your 65th birthday falls on January 1, you can take the larger Standard Deduction for the prior tax year since the IRS treats you as being 65 on December 31.

 Dependent filing requirements

 When other taxpayers, such as your parents, are eligible to claim you as a dependent on their tax return, you still may need to file your own return.
-If the total of your unearned income is more than $1,150 for 2022, you need to file a return even if it is not required by your earned income.
+If the total of your unearned income is more than $1,300 for 2024, you need to file a return even if it is not required by your earned income.
 Unearned income covers all other earnings, such as taxable interest, dividends, and capital gains that aren't the result of performing services.

 Dependents who are 65 and older, blind, or married are subject to the dependent filing rules, but the IRS raises the income filing thresholds for these taxpayers.